 - Unbalanced budgets as a counterpart to wartime profits

-The lack of good theory well applied results in bad decisions and to lingering economic problems.
+The lack of good-theory-well-applied results in bad decisions and to lingering economic problems.
 In the throes of inadequate basic incomes and unemployment, our political system mistakenly places the responsibility for correcting high unemployment, inadequate incomes and inadequate demand squarely on the shoulders of the Fed and the welfare system.
-Instead of the private system investing with restraint and effecting the anti-egalitarian and egalitarian shifts in income as the systematics of the current phase demands, the government mistakenly imagines the solution as the manipulation of interest rates and the provision of a disconnected welfare.
+Instead of the private system investing with restraint and effecting the anti-egalitarian and egalitarian shifts in income as the systematics of the current phase demands, the government mistakenly imagines the solution as the manipulation of interest rates and the provision of welfare disconnected from productive contribution.

 But it appears to be less evident that a vicious circle of ever more demands for a larger money supply with no increase in real income is inflationary.
 In any case, there has emerged in fact if not in name the welfare state.
 [CWL 15, 85]